ozgend/pwnchk/readme.md

 ## pwnchk

-small wrapper for [pwnedpasswords](api.pwnedpasswords.com) to check if a password has been pwned.
+small wrapper for [pwnedpasswords api](https://haveibeenpwned.com/api) to check if a password has been pwned.

 available as a cli tool or as a library on [npm/pwnchk](https://www.npmjs.com/package/pwnchk)